Copy Week 2 assignment from Sharon's log into your learning log:

 Sugata Mitra: Kids Can Teach Themselves

-10. Analyze the behaviors showing HOW impoverished kids HELP THEMSELVES and EACH OTHER LEARN to use the computer.
+Analyze how impoverished kids HELP THEMSELVES and EACH OTHER LEARN to use one computer as you describe three behaviors you see the kids doing to learn and teach.

 |

-GRAPH History of the Earth in a 24-hour Clock from the website, Flowing Data.
+History of the Earth in a 24-hour Clock from the website, Flowing Data.

 Evolution of Life on Earth

-Digital Choice Boards for February 8 Class
+Digital Choice Boards

 Black History MonthChoice Board (2021)